Verifying LLM Inference to Detect Model Weight Exfiltration: Introduction

 Our work rests on a simple but powerful observation: LLM inference traffic follows a well-defined generative process, and any steganographic attempt to encode hidden information must, by necessity, \emph{deviate from expected model behavior}.
-The primary challenge is that LLMs naturally exhibit non-determinism---even identical runs of the same model and code can yield slightly different outputs due to stochastic sampling and floating-point variance.
-In this work, we provide methods for quantifying the likelihood of different tokens under this \textit{valid} non-determinism, as a way to potential exfiltration. \footnote{It's worth noting that our scheme protects against a adversary with access to a malicious inference stack, but does not provide defense against attacks where a model reveals its own weights as \textit{intended behavior} of the model.}
+The primary challenge is that LLMs naturally exhibit non-determinism; even identical runs of the same model and code can yield different outputs due to stochastic token prediction and floating-point variance.
+In this work, we provide methods for quantifying the likelihood of different tokens under this \textit{valid} non-determinism, as a way to prevent model exfiltration.\footnote{It's worth noting that our scheme protects against an adversary with access to a malicious inference stack, but does not provide defense against attacks where a model reveals its own weights as \textit{intended behavior} of the model.}

-In this work, we introduce two methods for estimating the likelihood that each generated token was honestly produced by the claimed model (\GLS~and \CGS).
+In this work, we introduce two methods for estimating the likelihood that each generated token was honestly produced by the claimed model (\GLSestimator~and \CGSestimator), which are concurrently developed by \cite{tokendifr}.
 This enables us to measure deviations from expected model behavior and derive \emph{information-theoretic bounds} on the amount of information that even a capable adversary could exfiltrate through normal inference traffic.
 We propose a detection scheme that can be integrated into larger model security systems.

 \paragraph{Framing this Work in the Space of Preventing Model Weight Exfiltration}